London Study Tour

 Return to United States

-The London Study Tour embarks on its thirty-fourth year!
+The London Study Tour embarks on its thirty-fifth year!
 To guarantee an honors-quality academic experience, the LST will be limited to 16 students.
-Professor Raymond Sage of Penn State's School of Theatre will organize and guide the tour, and teach its course component, Theatre 497H.
+Professor Raymond Sage of Penn State's School of Theatre will organize and guide the tour, and teach its course component, Theatre 496H/499.

 Theatre-going forms the heart of the LST and of its academic identity.
 London is the outstanding theatre city of the English-speaking world, offering consistently superb choices in classic plays, contemporary and avant-garde theatre, musical theatre, opera and dance.
 Students will see a minimum of twelve theatre and dance performances: some will be purchased in advance by the instructor, and others will be selected by participants from a wide range of choices.
 As a complement to the theatre core, the LST's faculty leaders will provide students with an orientation to London and its history, culture and sights.
 The new and extended program will include more extensive travel beyond London.

 - Good general tourist site about London, including attractions and restaurants

 - Another good general site about London